 BATON ROUGE – A vessel owner and operator have filed a suit over alleged damages after an incident on the Mississippi River.

 The plaintiffs request that the vessels be condemned and sold to pay for plaintiffs' damages, interest, and any other general and equitable relief.
-They are represented by Kevin J. Lavie and Adam N. Davis of Phelps Dunbar LLP in
+They are represented by Kevin J. Lavie and Adam N. Davis of Phelps Dunbar LLP in New Orleans.

 U.S. District Court for the Middle District of Louisiana Case number 3:17-cv-00081